-The department of health defines non-surgical procedures as ‘Non-surgical cosmetic treatments means other procedures that revise or change the appearance, colour, texture, structure or position of the bodily features to achieve what patients perceive to be more desirable’.
+The department of health defines non-surgical procedures as those that “revise or change the appearance, colour, texture, structure or position of the bodily features to achieve what patients perceive to be more desirable”.

-The non-surgical cosmetic industry is not regulated.
-There is no requirement for anybody who is involved in non-surgical cosmetic procedures to be properly trained, qualified or registered.
+The non-surgical cosmetic industry is not regulated, which means there is no requirement for those carrying out these treatments to be properly trained, qualified, or registered.

-However the businesses which offer these procedures and products still owe a duty of care to their clients/customers to ensure that the procedures are performed with care and skill.
+However, the businesses offering these procedures and products still owe a duty of care to their clients/customers to ensure that the procedures are performed with care and skill.

-This lack of regulation which would ensure minimum standards, means that standards in the industry can vary significantly.
+The lack of regulation, which would otherwise ensure minimum standards, means quality within the industry can vary significantly.
 We are seeing an increased number of potentially negligent mistakes causing injury and disfigurement.

 Types of non-surgical procedures which lead to injuries which are common in these situations are:

-These procedures can cause injuries such as scarring, burns, bruising, skin discolouration, change in skin texture and psychological injury.
+These procedures can cause injuries such as scarring, burns, bruising, skin discolouration, changes in skin texture, and psychological injury.

-It can also lead to further professional treatment being undertaken such as revised surgery from a plastic Surgeon or dermatologist.
+Such an injury can also lead to further professional treatment being required, such as revised surgery from a Plastic Surgeon, or Dermatologist.

-Normally the only way an injured party can receive redress for injuries caused is to take legal action as it’s often the case that there are no complaints procedures or if there are there are inadequate.
+Normally the only way an injured party can receive redress for injuries caused is to take legal action, as there is typically no proper complaints procedure.

 If you have undergone one of these procedures and suffered injury, the practitioner may have been negligent; please contact one of our Solicitors to discuss further.